Best Portable Monitor for Laptop: 6 Picks by Use Case (2026)

 The Arzopa A1 Gamut is a 13.3-inch 1080p portable monitor that weighs about 1.1 pounds.

-It’s the lightest portable monitor we tested.
+It’s one of the lightest portable monitors in this roundup.
 It slips into a slim sleeve alongside a 13-inch MacBook Air.
 USB-C and Mini-HDMI inputs cover most laptops, and the magnetic stand cover travels well.

 The 13.3-inch screen is the tradeoff.
 Side-by-side split work with two browser windows feels tight.
 For a single full-screen app, like a Zoom call or a reference document, the size is fine.
-We carried this monitor in a daypack for two weeks of light travel and never noticed the weight.
+At roughly 1.1 pounds, it all but disappears in a daypack on long travel days.

 Skip this if you need extended document editing or any kind of dual-window workflow.
 Pick it if your bag space and weight matter more than screen real estate.